99003780/pythonMiniproject/1_Requirements/readme.md

+## Introduction
+      This miniproject is based on automated excelsheets where we can retrive and extract a particular data from a large group of files into a master sheet using python automation

 ##  High level Requirements:
 | ID | Requirements | Description | Status |
 | --- | --- | --- | --- |